Find a local plumber you can trust using our free online directory search.

 Plumbers approved through WaterSafe have specific training in the Water Fittings Regulations and Byelaws, to ensure they meet the strict legal requirements for installing water pipes and fittings.

-Where businesses fail to meet these standards, a disciplinary process applies.
+Where businesses fail to meet these standards, a disciplinary process applies, each approved contractors' scheme has their own process.

 All members of WaterSafe carry agreed levels of public liability insurance and operate a customer redress scheme.